-4 Innovative Projects That Tell Stories Smarter - Split Seconds
+4 Innovative Projects That Tell Stories Smarter Through Sound

 Sound is another source that is rapidly gaining in popularity as a medium to deliver information.
 Just think, the one-second “whoosh” of an outgoing email really says, “the angry draft you wrote to your co-worker to blow off steam has unfortunately landed in the inbox of said co-worker” and the two note “ba-doop” of a text message is able to communicate “the Two Dancing Girls Emoji and the Smiling Face with Smiling Eyes Emoji” have been successfully sent to your mom.